Table of Contents

 How does Tidal ensure ongoing security?

-Tidal uses continuous security monitoring, automated security checks, regular penetration testing, and annual SOC 2 Type II audits.
+Tidal uses continuous monitoring, automated security checks, third-party penetration testing, and maintain SOC 2 Type II compliance.
 Learn more.

 Comparisons & Use Cases

-What kind of customers benefit most from LightMesh?
+What types of organizations benefit most from LightMesh?

 Can LightMesh help with network migrations?